SimplyRecruit/taas/README.md

 - Setup soft delete
 - If we have more common folders other than 'models', think about a common absolute path alias. "package" or "project" seems good for now
 - Integrate useQuery to useApi hook
+- Generate schemas for all locales by default